 The Maine Learning Technology Initiative is a program within the Maine DOE Office of Innovation and Learning through Technology.
 MLTI provides Maine students and teachers with unprecedented access to technology to help them teach and learn

-In 2002, Maine became the first state to provide a personal portable computer device to each 7th and 8th grade student and teacher, along with the software, wireless networks, technical support, and professional development needed to effectively use the technology for teaching and learning.
+In 2002, Maine became the first state to provide a personal portable computer device to 7th and 8th grade students and teachers, along with the software, wireless networks, technical support, and professional development needed to effectively use the technology for teaching and learning.
 The program goal is to provide State support and resources that will provide access to technology-enhanced educational experiences for students.